 - A grill (gas or charcoal works!) or a grill pan

 - Food processor

 - Metal spatula

 - Instant read meat thermometer

-- Fresh spinach—there is no substitute for this, so please, use the fresh kind.
+- Fresh spinach — there is no substitute for this, so please, use the fresh kind.

-- Cream cheese—you can use the regular kind or a reduced fat cream cheese.
+- Cream cheese — you can use the regular kind or a reduced fat cream cheese.
 I do not recommend using nonfat cream cheese, though.

-- Garlic cloves—my original recipe calls for roasted garlic cloves.
+- Garlic cloves — my original recipe calls for roasted garlic cloves.
 If you’ve got them, excellent.
 If that’s too much work, you can use the regular ‘ol ones.
 They mellow as the burgers cook.

-- Kosher salt—or another finer grain salt
+- Kosher salt — or another medium grain salt, like sea salt

-- Black pepper—I like to grind mine fresh, but use whatever you’ve got on hand.
+- Black pepper — I like to grind mine fresh, but use whatever you’ve got on hand.

-- Your favorite burger buns—brioche buns are my jam, but again, use whatever you’ve got and whatever you like!
+- Your favorite burger buns — brioche buns are my jam, but again, use whatever you’ve got and whatever you like!

 How to make this Grilled Turkey Burger recipe